How to Clean Salt Water Pool: Complete Maintenance Guide

 First, Let's Diagnose Your Salt Water Pool's Current Condition

-Before diving into cleaning procedures, we need to identify what type of cleaning your salt water pool needs.
+Yes — cleaning your salt water pool requires a different approach than chlorine pools, and skipping these specific steps will leave you with cloudy water and costly repairs.
 Salt water pools have unique maintenance requirements compared to traditional chlorine pools, and the cleaning approach depends on your pool's current state.

 Start by visually inspecting your pool water.
 Is it crystal clear, cloudy, green, or showing algae growth?
 Check your salt cell for calcium buildup or scaling.
 These observations will determine which cleaning protocol to follow.